DynamoDB Cache Extension

 var cacheKey = "ratelimit_" & hash(apiKey);

-var requests = cacheGet(id=cacheKey, throwWhenNotExist=false, cacheName="dynamodb");
+var requests = cacheGet(id=cacheKey, throwWhenNotExist=false, cacheName="dynamo");

 if(isNull(requests)) {